andresriancho/nanown/README.md

 ## Contributing

 We certainly welcome and encourage code contributions, no matter how small.
-Currently, this GitHub repository is a mirror of an SVN repository.
-Please don't submit pull requests.
-Instead, just contact us through the issue tracker and send us a patch if needed.
-We may switch to git later.
+Please do submit pull requests!